morinim/vita/README.md

 * POSIX-standard shell
 * A C++14-standard-compliant compiler (or, at least, partially compatible: e.g. gcc v5.3.x or newer, clang 3.8 or newer)

-For further details about building Vita under Windows can take a look at the [specific walkthrough][6].
+For further details about building Vita under Windows take a look at the [specific walkthrough][6].

 ### Optional ###